vectorgrp/sil-kit/docs/usage/utilities.rst

       -  Requires a running ``sil-kit-registry`` to connect to.
    *  -  Parameters
       -  -v, --version                           Get version info.
-         -h, --help                              Show the help of the ``sil-kit-monitor``.
+         -h, --help                              Show the help of the SIL Kit Monitor.
-         -u, --connect-uri <silkitUri>           The registry's URI to connect to.
+         -u, --connect-uri <silkitUri>           The registry URI to connect to.
 Defaults to ``silkit://localhost:8500``.
          -n, --name <participantName>            The participant name used to take part in the simulation.
-Defaults to '``SystemMonitor``'.
+Defaults to ``SystemMonitor``.
-         -c, --configuration  <configuration>    Path and filename of the participant configuration YAML file.
+         -c, --configuration <filePath>          Path to the Participant configuration YAML or JSON file.
+         -a, --autonomous                        Run with an autonomous lifecycle.
+         -r, --coordinated                       Run with a coordinated lifecycle.
+         -s, --sync                              Run with virtual time synchronization.

    *  -  Usage Example
       -  .. code-block:: powershell